mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

     print("Nothing seems to have happened with the accounts")

-During the initialization of the objects, we created three attributes called `__balance`, `__start`, and `__trans` for each, and gave each attribute a starting value.
-You will note that when you run the program, nothing happens.
+During the initialization, for each of the objects, we created three attributes called `__balance`, `__start`, and `__trans`, and gave each attribute a starting value.
+You will note that when you run the program, nothing seems to have happened.
 It turns out that this is not quite the case.
 In fact, two ``Accounts`` have been created, each having their attributes initialized: zero for balance and start; an empty list for their transactions.
 However, because we have not asked either account to do anything, we don't see any other result.

 .. image:: Figures/objectpic4.png